Andresblz/Andresblz/README.md

 ### <div align="center">I'm Andrés, a student of Computer Engineering at the University of Salamanca. 👨‍💻 passionate about UI/UX design and frontend development. 🎨</div>

-- 🌱 I’m currently learning React.JS
+- 🌱 I’m currently learning ReactJS and Astro
 - ⚡ Fun fact: I use tabs over spaces

 <br/>